 While fifth- and sixth-graders are not part of the Awesome Initiative proper, they too will build upon their learning and skill set through special typing, study skills, digital citizenship and health sessions.

-The 19 fall semester courses are:
+The 19 fall semester courses were:

 Calligraphy and Crochet